 Another example is “Every Kid in a Park” program.
 This program gives fourth graders free access to national park sites across the country.
 The goal of this program is to give children the opportunity to explore national forests and realize just how truly beautiful our world is.

 A big issue regarding preservation is how expensive it is.
 The National Park Service, or NPS, estimates that these parks will need almost $12 billion in maintenance.
 A solution to funding is the National Park Service Centennial Act.
+This act was signed into law in 2016 and has provided a very permanent funding source for park needs.

 The NPS is the main agency assigned to protecting forests and natural parks.
 Their main goal is to protect natural and historic sites and to show just how inspiring, beautiful, and even therapeutic nature can be.
 Another agency that has protected forests is the Civilian Conservation Corps, or the CCC.
 The CCC was active from 1933 to 1942 and served as a voluntary relief program for unemployed and/or unmarried men from ages 17-28.
 The main goal of the CCC was to preserve natural resources while providing jobs for unemployed men.